Sales Dashboards

 Unlogged activities: "Last touched" metrics become unreliable when reps communicate outside the CRM.
 Calls from personal mobiles, LinkedIn messages, and hallway conversations go unrecorded.

 Inconsistent stage definitions: One rep's "qualified" is another rep's "discovery."
-Without agreed criteria for stage transitions, pipeline metrics compare unlike things.
+Without agreed criteria for stage transitions, pipeline metrics compare unlike things across the team.

 Automating "last touched" calculations helps surface neglected deals without relying on reps to self-report.
 Pull the most recent email, call, meeting, or note from the CRM and calculate the gap.
 Deals going cold appear on the stale deals list automatically, creating a gentle accountability loop that improves data quality over time.

 The good news: data quality tends to improve once the dashboard is live.
 When reps see that missing close dates or stale stages make their pipeline look worse than it is, they update the CRM to correct the picture.
-The dashboard creates the incentive that no amount of managerial nagging achieves.
+The dashboard creates the incentive for data hygiene that no amount of managerial nagging achieves.
+This pattern mirrors what we see across all operational dashboards: the act of making data visible changes how people maintain it.

 What a Good Sales Dashboard Delivers

 A sales dashboard that works does not just report on what happened.
 It changes what happens next.
-The real measure is behavioural: does the team work differently because the dashboard exists?
+The real measure is behavioural: the team works differently because the dashboard exists.

 • Reps plan their day from it Open the dashboard, see priorities, start working.
 No digging through CRM screens to figure out what needs attention.

-• Managers coach from it Pipeline problems, stalled deals, and velocity trends are visible before the one-to-one.
-The conversation starts with evidence, not guesswork.
+• Managers coach from evidence Pipeline problems, stalled deals, and velocity trends are visible before the one-to-one.
+The conversation starts with data, not guesswork.

 • Forecasts improve over time Tracking predicted vs actual creates accountability.
 Teams learn to forecast honestly when the record is visible and persistent.